Table of Contents

 Can I use an existing song as my jingle?

-Using copyrighted music as a jingle for advertising purposes is not recommended without obtaining proper licensing options.
+Using copyrighted music as a jingle for advertising is not recommended without obtaining proper licensing options.
 Copyright law protects the original works of authors, including musical compositions, and unauthorized use can result in legal consequences.

 How do I choose the right vocalist for my jingle?